 Yoga is also great for improving strength, balance, and breath control, and it’s getting more and more popular with men.
 Team sports can increase your athletic ability while also providing camaraderie and social engagement.

-Combat sports like MMA and Brazilian Jiu-Jitsu have grown extremely popular since the early 2000s, especially among young men.
+Combat sports which are also for kids like Brazilian Jiu-Jitsu and MMA have grown extremely popular since the early 2000s, especially among young men.
 Learning how to fight and handle yourself physically is a great method to boost your confidence.

 If you can say no to someone and back it up with the confidence that comes from being physically fit, they’ll like you, not because you’re a nice guy but because they respect you.
 Everyone can tell if you’re just trying to please them.